In Japan, an onsen, or hot spring, is considered part of normal life.

 You’ll use it to dry yourself when you come out of the onsen.

-Most do offer these for free though.
+Most do offer these for free, though.

 I recommend you bring a plain white hand towel as well.

-Oftentimes, you’ll need to bring one yourself.
+Frequently, you’ll need to bring one yourself.

 Some folk use them to hide their private parts while walking around.